NU-Horizonsat/atlas_flight_board_zephyr/README.md

 cd /apps/atlas_flight_board
 west build -p auto -b rpi_pico
 ```
-5. Copy the generated uf2 file to the Raspberry Pi Pico
+5. Copy the generated uf2 file to the flight board

 ### Using the development container
 1. Clone the project